 An emblematic tourist destination

-This Domino tower was originally planned for locations in Vietnam and Saudi Arabia.
-Stunning opportunities, each with their own localized character and challenges. however, both sites proved inconclusive due to height, budget, maritime constraints and infrastructure.
-Finally, the final landing in Zanzibar, where it will be a legendary tourist destination.
+This Domino tower was initially planned for locations in Vietnam and Saudi Arabia.
+Stunning opportunities, each with its own character and localized challenges. both sites however proved inconclusive due to height, budget, maritime and infrastructure constraints.
+Finally, the final landing in Zanzibar, where it will constitute a legendary tourist destination.

-The development will be carried out on a 20 hectare site, 4 km long.
-The expansive master plan includes leisure, entertainment, retail and residential programs with noteworthy features.
-These include an island resort complete with golf course and a wedding chapel on a private islet.
+The development will be built on a 20 hectare site, 4 km long.
+The extensive master plan includes leisure, entertainment, retail and residential programs with noteworthy features.
+These include an island resort complete with a golf course and a wedding chapel on a private island.
 The Zanzibar Domino tower itself will house 560 residential units as well as a 5 and 6 star hotel and spa facilities.

-"Once completed, Zanzibar Domino will offer visitors, residents and businesses a multifaceted program designed to create distinctive experiences, career paths and investment opportunities throughout the year," he says.
-Youssef s.
+“Once finished, Zanzibar Domino will offer visitors, residents and businesses a multi-faceted program designed to create distinctive experiences, career paths and investment opportunities throughout the year,” he says Youssef s.
 Love, executive chairman of the AICL group that commissioned the project.